scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 #### Architecture Overview

 ##### Transformer Architecture
 Transformers @fig:transformer rely heavily on attention mechanisms to model dependencies between input and output sequences.
-A better understanding of the code will be of great help[@transformer.py].
+A better understanding of the code will be of great help[@transformer_py].

 The core components include:
 * **Multi-Head Self-Attention**: Allows the model to focus on different parts of the input sequence.